akachi11/booking-app/README.md

 ## 📌 Features & Implementation

 - **Appointment Booking & Management** – Users can easily book and cancel appointments.
+No two users can book the same time period in a day and this is made possible by disabling already taken time slots while booking an appointment.
 - **Confirmation & Cancellation Emails** – Automatic email notifications upon booking and cancellation.
 - **Modern, Scalable Architecture** – Designed for efficiency, maintainability, and real-world production use.